 Note: This page contains information about the side effects of saquinavir.
 Some of the dosage forms included on this document may not apply to the brand name Fortovase.

 Not all side effects for Fortovase may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to saquinavir: oral capsule, oral capsule liquid filled, oral tablet

-Along with its needed effects, saquinavir (the active ingredient contained in Fortovase) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by saquinavir (the active ingredient contained in Fortovase).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking saquinavir:More common
+You should check with your doctor immediately if any of these side effects occur when taking saquinavir:More common

 - Chest pain